Augmentative and Alternative Communication (AAC)

 8 Signs your child may benefit from access to AAC:

-4. Verbal speech has developed but is unreliable due to fluctuations in health, fatigue, and emotional regulation.
+AAC can help when speech is unreliable due to fluctuations in health, fatigue, and regulation.

 All of the above signs indicate that a child may benefit from use of AAC to support their functional communication skills and participation.